Jaime Carreño

-Jaime Matías Carreño Lee-Chong (born 3 March 1997), is a Chilean footballer who plays as a midfielder for Deportes La Serena in the Chilean Primera División.
+Jaime Matías Carreño Lee-Chong (born 3 March 1997), is a Chilean footballer who plays as a midfielder for Deportes Santa Cruz in the Primera B de Chile.

 Club career

-Jaime made his debut at U.C. for the first time against Santiago Wanderers in Valparaiso in 2015.
+Carreño made his debut at Universidad Católica for the first time against Santiago Wanderers in Valparaíso in 2015.

 In the first half of 2016, Jaime was consolidated as a starter in the team, with great performances.
 On April 23, 2016 Jaime gave the victory to U.C. in the "university Clasico", scoring the 2–1.
 This was his first goal in professionalism.

+In 2024, Carreño joined Santiago Morning from Deportes Iquique.
+The next season, he switched to Deportes Santa Cruz.

 International career

-He got his first call up to the senior Chile squad for a friendly against Paraguay in September 2015.
+Carreño got his first call up to the senior Chile squad for a friendly against Paraguay in September 2015.

 Personal life

 From his maternal line, Carreño is of Chinese descent and the nephew of the former Chile international footballer Óscar Lee-Chong and the cousin of the also footballer Felipe Lee-Chong, son of Óscar.